alekoundas/StepinFlow/README.md

 - **LOOP**
   - **Description**: Repeats all children steps for a set number of times or not.
-  - **Use Case**: Click a button repeatedly until a dialog appears or iterate over a list of items.
+  - **Use Case**: Click a button repeatedly or iterate over a list of items.

 - **SUB_FLOW_STEP**
   - **Description**: Executes a nested sub-flow, allowing modular and reusable flow segments within the main workflow.